wagtail/rfcs/draft/rfc-13-page-locking.rst

 =============
 a. anyone who can edit a page can acquire a lock.
 b. anyone who can edit a page can take the lock.
-c. the lock must result in a validation error if user is not the lock owner.
+c. not owning the lock must result in a validation error on save.

 Acquiring a lock
 ----------------
 1. On opening the editing interface for a unlocked page, a lock on that page is acquired.
-2. On opening the editing interface for a lockd page, an intermediate page is shown.
+2. On opening the editing interface for a locked page, an intermediate page is shown.
 The page allows to take the lock.
 3. The lock is released using the actions at the bottom of the screen.

 Locking mechanism
 -----------------
 Two field will be added to the Page schema: lock_userid and lock_datetime.
 a.
-The field lock_ownerid is a FK to user, alike the owner_id field.
+The field lock_ownerid is a FK to user, like the owner_id field.
 b.
 The lock_datetime contains the datetime on which the lock has been acquired.
 c.
 The fields should NOT be part of the editing interface.